Canisters and code

 Cycles are intended to reflect the real cost of operations including physical hardware, rack space, energy, storage devices, and bandwidth in a stable or deflationary way so that the cost of program execution remains the same or decreases with operational efficiency.

 Programs must be able to pay for complete execution (all or nothing), but the cost associated with a unit of cycles will make efficient programs cost-effective.

 By setting limits on how many cycles a canister can consume, the platform can prevent malicious code from draining resources.

 The relative stability of operational costs makes it easier to predict the cycles required to process, for example, a million messages.

 The cycles available for program execution are held in a wallet canister.
 For local deployment, wallet canisters are automatically created and issued cycles.
-To deploy your application on the Internet Computer network running on external nodes and subnets, however, you’ll need to provide a principal and be issued a wallet canister identifier.
+To deploy your application on the Internet Computer running on external nodes and subnets, however, you’ll need a principal with a cycles wallet to manage canister operations.